SSIS Interview Questions

 And third, SSIS lets you more easily interact with additional external sources, which can be very handy for things like data cleansing.

 But this doesn’t work in an SSIS package.
-At least I don’t know-how and that is the point of this question.
+How will you resolve this problem?

 35. How would one go about doing this across servers?